Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Inpatient Treatment

 Inpatient treatment involves 24/7 care in a residential environment.
-You can attend treatment sessions during the day and spend the night at the facility with others in recovery.
+You can attend treatment sessions during the day and spend the night with others in recovery at the facility.
 This is ideal for people who need structured, supervised care.

 Outpatient Treatment